 Why Do Silver Coins Tarnish?

 Silver is one of the world’s most treasured precious metals, with the first evidence of silver mining dating back to 3000 B.C.
-This precious and aesthetically pleasing metal is not only used as a store of value, but is also widely used in jewellery, tableware and technology.
-But for all its uses and beauty, silver can tarnish, sometimes to the frustration of collectors and investors.
+This aesthetically pleasing metal is not only used as a timeless store of value in the form of silver coins and bars, but is also widely used in jewellery, tableware and technology.
+But for all its uses, have you ever wondered why silver loses its gleam and can tarnish over time?
+In this article, we will explore the chemistry behind this phenomenon, how to protect your silver from tarnishing, and whether it can affect the value of your silver coins and bars.

 What is tarnish?